With 350 parks, gardens and nature reserves under its care, NParks is responsible for maintaining and enhancing the greenery of our City in Nature.

 Jurong Lake Gardens

-Jurong Lake Gardens (JLG) is envisioned to be Singapore’s new national gardens in the heartlands.
-It is envisioned to be a people’s garden where spaces are sensitively landscaped and created for families and the community to come together.
+Jurong Lake Gardens (JLG) is Singapore’s new national gardens in the heartlands.
+It is a people’s garden where spaces are sensitively landscaped and created for families and the community to come together.

-JLG is strategically located to serve the western region of Singapore.
-It will feature sustainable ecosystems in the areas of water, energy, biodiversity, and food as part of the design of the Gardens.
+JLG is strategically located to serve serve the Jurong Lake district – the largest business district in the western region of Singapore.
+The Gardens will feature sustainable ecosystems in the areas of water, energy, biodiversity, and food as part of the design of the Gardens.
+It contributes to the larger plans of the District in promoting sustainability and a healthy living environment by providing more spaces for recreation amidst lush greenery, restored wetlands and habitats for biodiversity, and with vibrant programmes for the community.

 Find out more about Jurong Lake Gardens here.